erizov/Professor/semester_01/lecture_03_specialized_sorting/radix_sort/univer.en.md

 ## Algorithm Definition

-Radix Sort is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Radix Sort is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Radix Sort is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Radix Sort works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science